 Common problem, common question.

-The reality being that the Guarantor only vouched for sweet and responsible Elizabeth because they NEVER imagined she would ever rack up any debt with her landlord.
+The reality is, most guarantors vouch for sweet and responsible Elizabeth because they NEVER imagined she would ever rack up any debt with her landlord.
 She has.
-Now the Guarantor needs to step up.
+And now the guarantor needs to step up (because that’s what they agreed to do, binding contract ‘n all).

 Horrible lesson learned.
 But now, how do you stop being a guarantor for a tenant?

-I’m pretty sure a lot of guarantors don’t fully understand what their legal responsibilities are until they’re actually forced to step up and swallow the consequences of their duties.
+Sadly, I’m pretty sure a lot of guarantors don’t fully understand what their legal obligations are until they’re actually forced to step up and take responsibility.

 I’m no expert in this field, but I’ve read many cases from both external sources and comments left on my blog, so I’ve managed to pick up a few nuggets of information.
 From what I’ve aware, there are a handful of ways in which a guarantor can actually stop being a guarantor, which are as follows: